hex-plex/IOTA-modular-bot/README.md

 - [ ] design a real module of the bot
 - [ ] apply Swarm algos
 - [ ] make agents and implement
+## Notice
+Please wait for a bit longer good things are about to come